Table of Contents

 Does Budget Billing Save You Money?

-Having a predictable line-item budget may make it easier for you to handle other monthly expenses or keep you from needing to dip into your emergency fund to cover an especially high energy bill.
+Having a predictable line-item in your budget may make it easier for you to handle other monthly expenses or keep you from needing to dip into your emergency fund to cover an especially high energy bill.

 Advantages of Budget Billing